Back to Alabama

 Alabama Living Donor Protection Act

-This act prohibits insurance discrimination against living organ donors, provides paid leave for public employees who donate organs or bone marrow, and offers tax credits to private employers that provide similar benefits.
+This law stops insurance companies from treating living organ donors unfairly, gives paid time off to public workers who donate organs or bone marrow, and offers tax credits to private employers who provide similar leave.

 What This Bill Does

-• Allows state employees with at least one year of service to take up to 30 days paid leave for donating an organ and up to seven days for bone marrow donation, subject to approval by the State Director of Personnel.
+• Allows state employees with at least one year of service to receive up to 30 days of paid leave for donating an organ and seven days for bone marrow donation upon written request and approval.

 Who It Names or Affects